loichg/spice/docs/recette.md

   - toc
 ---

-# Recipes - SnapCaps
+# Recipes - Spice Caps

-## Discover New Ways to Use SnapCaps
+## Discover New Ways to Use Spice Caps
-SnapCaps make seasoning your dishes effortless and mess-free.
+Spice Caps  make seasoning your dishes effortless and mess-free.
 Here are some creative ways to enhance your meals with our biodegradable seasoning capsules.

 ---